pmerrill/PHP-JS-REST-API-Framework/README.md

         // Get the source parameters object.
         let sourceParams = source[app.source].path[app.path].param;

-        // Iterate over the source's parameters and create an object...
-        // that will be passed to the endpoint. for(const property in sourceParams){
+        // Iterate over the source's parameters and create an object that will be passed to the endpoint. for(const property in sourceParams){
             let name = sourceParams[property].name;
             output[name] = sourceParams[property].value;